SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ruby text/characters are small annotative glosses placed on the top or to the right of characters.
 Ruby text/characters is called furigana in japanese.
-In HTML, ruby text is delimited by the &lt;ruby&gt; tag In HTML ruby annotation, the syntax is &lt;ruby&gt;lowertext&lt;rt&gt;uppertext&lt;/rt&gt;&lt;/ruby&gt;
+In HTML, ruby text is delimited by the ‹ruby› tag
-In HTML, one may designate fallback delimiters for the upper text.
+In HTML ruby annotation, the syntax is ‹ruby›lowertext‹rt›uppertext‹/rt›‹/ruby› In HTML, one may designate fallback delimiters for the upper text.
-Ruby fallback delimiters are enclosed in &lt;rp&gt; tags, and go before and after the &lt;rt&gt; delimited uppertext.
+Ruby fallback delimiters are enclosed in ‹rp› tags, and go before and after the ‹rt› delimited uppertext.

 ##### aside